-A Technical Advisory Committee is also composed of representatives from the City of Amarillo, City of Canyon, TxDOT, and Potter and Randall counties.
+A Technical Advisory Committee is also composed of representatives from the City of Amarillo, City of Canyon, TxDOT, Potter and Randall counties and the Panhandle Regional Planning Commission.
 The Technical Advisory Committee reviews the status of all projects within the Amarillo Study Area and performs other duties as assigned by the Policy Committee.

-D. PRIVATE SECTOR INVOLVEMENT -

-The MPO seeks input from the private sector on local and regional transportation issues.
+D. PRIVATE SECTOR INVOLVEMENT - The MPO seeks input from the private sector on local and regional transportation issues.
 All civic and professional groups are encouraged to participate in the planning process.